diegomarzo/diegomarzo.github.io/_drafts/2020-07-13-access-external-stacks.md

         Fn::Sub: "${AWS::StackName}-PublicRouteTable"
 ```

-It is pretty straight forward, at the end of the file (because it is easier to find and it is align with how usually you do in other development languajes like for example Javscript when creating modules, you create an **Output** section, and there you declare what you want to expose.
+It is pretty straight forward, at the end of the file (because it is easier to find and it is aligned with how usually you do in other development languages like for example Javascript when creating modules, you create an **Output** section, and there you declare what you want to expose.

 Since we want to expose the ID of the elements we use the entry **Ref:**, if for example we just want to expose a String from a mapping, we can do something like: